 - GRPL: ArtPrize Reading Room

-ArtPrize Labs sponsored by Amway, Grand Valley State University, Herman Miller Cares, The Porter Foundation
+ArtPrize Labs is sponsored by Amway, Grand Valley State University, Herman Miller Cares, and The Porter Foundation.

 ArtPrize is committed to connecting visitors with all abilities to the world of art.
 All of the city's leading cultural institutions meet Americans with Disabilities Act accessibility guidelines, and most participating venues are self-identified as handicap accessible.
 See all accessible Venues.